ngs-docs/angus/jetstream.md

 ![](jetstream/images/login7.png)

-Here, "image" refers to the resources that are pre-loaded into your computing workspace on your instance.
+**NOTE:** Here "Image" refers to the template of a virtual machine containing an installed operating system, software, and configuration stored as a file on disk.
 Think of it like apps that come with your phone before you add new ones on your own.

 **You will be presented with options to choose and configure your virtual machine here:

 	+ Instance Name: e.x., "ANGUS 2019 base image" or you can leave it default which is the image name.

-	+	Base Image Version: "1.0"
+	+	Base Image Version: "1.3"

 	+	Project: select your project folder